marian-code/wikipedia-music-tags/docs/instalation.rst

     python freeze.py gui

-When building in virtual env the frozen app should have ~120MB.
+When building in virtual env the frozen app should have ~110MB.
-With UPX compression and vanilla Numpy ~75MB
+With UPX compression and vanilla Numpy ~??MB
-With OPENBLAS numpy and UPX compression ~150MB.
+With OPENBLAS numpy and UPX compression ~140MB.

 This will generate list three directories under setup/ folder: gdist/ cdist/ and build/.
 Build contains just pyinstaller help files and **(g/c)dist/wiki_music**